Become A Leader

 I need to charge a fee for my course.

-If this fee is to cover expenses that you incur in delivering the course then that is OK but it is advisable to put the information within your course description so that members can decide whether or not to enrol i.e. the Croquet group has a membership fee for use of the clubs grounds.
+If this fee is to cover expenses that you incur in delivering the course then that is OK.
+It is advisable to put the information within your course description so that members can decide whether or not to enrol i.e. the Croquet group has a membership fee for use of the clubs grounds.

 If you need to photocopy material then you might want to consider other options i.e. email the files to the member (if the files aren’t too large), have the members bring a USB drive to class to copy the material to.
 This way you might only need to print out a couple of copies of the lessons for people who don’t have an email address.